A Bayesian inference approach for determining player abilities in football: Introduction

-To infer player abilities we appeal to variational inference (VI) methods, an alternative strategy to Markov chain Monte Carlo (MCMC) sampling, which can be advantageous to use when datasets are large and/or models have high complexity.
-Popularised in the machine learning literature \citep{jordan_1999, wainwright_2008}, VI transforms the problem of approximate posterior inference into an optimisation problem, meaning it is easier to scale to large data and tends to be faster than MCMC.
-Some application areas and indicative references where VI has been used include sports \citep{kitani_2011, ruiz_2015, franks_2015}, computational biology \citep{jojic_2004, stegle_2010, carbonetto_2012, raj_2014}, computer vision \citep{bishop_2000, likas_2004, blei_2006, cummins_2008, sudderth_2009, du_2009} and language processing \citep{reyes_2004, wang_2013, yogatama_2014}.
-For a discussion on VI techniques as a whole, see \cite{blei_2017} and the references therein.
+To fit our proposed model (and infer player abilities) we appeal to variational inference (VI) methods, an alternative to Markov chain Monte Carlo (MCMC) sampling which can be advantageous to use when datasets are large and/or models have high complexity.
+Popularised in the machine learning literature \citep{jordan_1999, wainwright_2008}, VI transforms the problem of approximate posterior inference into an optimisation problem, making it easier to scale to large data than MCMC.
+Some application areas and indicative references where VI has been used include sports \citep{kitani_2011, ruiz_2015, franks_2015}, computational biology \citep{carbonetto_2012, raj_2014} and computer vision \citep{blei_2006, sudderth_2009, du_2009}.
+For a discussion on VI techniques as a whole see \cite{blei_2017} and the references therein.

-The remainder of this article is organised as follows.
+The remainder of the paper is organised as follows.
 The data is presented in Section~\ref{data}.
 In Section~\ref{bayes} we outline our model to define player abilities before discussing a variational inference approach; we finish the section by offering our extension to the Bayesian hierarchical model of~\cite{baio_2010}.
 Applications are considered in Section~\ref{app} and a discussion is provided in Section~\ref{disc}.